 The FBI Honors Internship Program is one of the most prestigious and competitive internships in the country.
-This 10-week paid summer experience immerses graduate students pursuing JDs, MBAs, MDs, and PhDs in unique experiences that combine law enforcement with national security and intelligence.
-Open to all academic backgrounds, the FBI places students in a wide range of fields that match their background and studies.
-Working with Special Agents and other professionals in our Washington, D.C. headquarters or in our field offices nationwide, students will be able to try out an FBI career and actively contribute to the protection of the United States.
+This 10-week paid summer experience immerses undergraduates and graduate students pursuing JDs, MBAs and PhDs in unique experiences that combine law enforcement with national security and intelligence.
+The FBI places students in a wide range of fields that match their background and studies; we’re specifically looking for candidates in the accounting, cyber, law and STEM fields.
+Working with Special Agents and other professionals in our Washington, D.C.
+Headquarters or in our Field Offices nationwide, you will be able to try out an FBI career and actively contribute to the protection of the United States.

 Collegiate Hiring Initiative

-From supporting squads and operations to analyzing business processes and ensuring security, recent graduates help support a huge part of the FBI’s mission.
-The Collegiate Hiring Initiative also gives recent graduates the chance to explore and transition into the many exceptional career paths the FBI has to offer, as well as into other opportunities within the federal government or the private sector.
+From assisting squads and operations to analyzing business processes and ensuring security, recent graduates help support a huge part of the FBI’s mission.
+The Collegiate Hiring Initiative also gives recent graduates a chance to explore and transition into the many exceptional career paths the FBI has to offer, as well as into other opportunities within the federal government or the private sector.

 To apply for the Collegiate Hiring Initiative, applicants must:

-Attend/have attended a college or university full time as an undergraduate, graduate, or post-doctorate student.
+- Attend/have attended a college or university as an undergraduate, graduate or post-doctoral student.